Daniel J. Frey

 Love asks more of each of us every day.

-Reach out to that brother and sister and give them some of your courage.
+Reach out to that brother and sister and share some of your courage with them.

 Lift that box off their heads called fear.